Mdhvince/Facial_Keypoints_Detection_CVND/README.md

 This project is directly inspired by the @Udacity Computer Vision Nanodegree and has been modified in my way in <a href="https://pytorch.org/get-started/locally/">Pytorch</a>.

 ## File Description
-- custom_dataset.py: Create the dataset using the Dataset class from Pytorch
+- scripts/custom_dataset.py: Create the dataset using the Dataset class from Pytorch
-- inference.ipynb: Notebook for inference
+- Notebook_PDF/inference.pdf:PDF version of the Notebook for inference
-- network.py: Create the architecture of the CNN according to <a href="https://arxiv.org/pdf/1710.00977.pdf">this paper</a>
+- scripts/network.py: Create the architecture of the CNN according to <a href="https://arxiv.org/pdf/1710.00977.pdf">this paper</a>
-- training.py: train CNN
+- scripts/training.py: train CNN
-- helper.py: helper function to visualize batches
+- scritps/helper.py: helper function to visualize batches
-- load_data.py: split data into train, val then create data loaders
+- scritps/load_data.py: split data into train, val then create data loaders
-- transformation.py: Python file that contains all classes to transform the data (images and keypoints)
+- scritps/transformation.py: Python file that contains all classes to transform the data (images and keypoints)

 ## Pipeline

 ### Customized Dataset
+In the python file scripts/custom_dataset.py, you'll find how to custom a dataset in Pytorch.
+As the <a href="https://pytorch.org/docs/stable/_modules/torch/utils/data/dataset.html">documentation of the Dataset Class</a> said, we have to override `__len__` and `__getitem__`
 ```
 class FacialKeypointsDataset(Dataset):
     """Face Landmarks dataset."""